Nao8528/HSG-Python-project/README.md

 B. Bar chart of cumulative new Covid-19 cases over time.
 User can choose which canton to display and also view the whole of Switzerland
 C. Map of Switzerland visualizing the number of new Covid-19 infections over the past day for each Swiss canton.
 This graph is saved in the project and can also be visualize using the Browser (helpful when using PyCharm)
 D. HTML File of the code in C. - can be opened using the browser and can serve as comparison to last day (in that case, must be saved before running the program)
-E. Interactive animation of the infection frequency per 100'000 (cumulative over one calendar week) of the three main language clusters in Switzerland: french-,german-, and italian-speaking regions
+E. Interactive animation of the infection frequency per 100'000 (cumulative over one calendar week) of the three main language clusters in Switzerland: french-, german-, and italian-speaking regions
 F. Line graph displaying the timeseries of the reproduction number (R) for Switzerland, with reference to R = 1
 G. Using random forest, new Covid-19 infections are predicted and compared with actual values in a line graph